Skip to main content

 The Impact on Metabolic Function

-Chronically high cortisol levels can wreak havoc on through several mechanisms.
+Chronically high cortisol levels can wreak havoc on metabolic health through several mechanisms.
 One of its primary roles is to ensure the brain has an adequate supply of glucose.
 It promotes gluconeogenesis in the liver, the process of creating new glucose from non-carbohydrate sources.
 It also decreases insulin sensitivity in peripheral tissues.

 This combination leads to elevated blood sugar levels.
 Over time, this can contribute to the development of insulin resistance, a precursor to type 2 diabetes.
 This is a stark example of how a program designed to improve health metrics can, through the mechanism of stress, actively worsen them.